 Fall 2019 audition information

-Fall 2017 choral auditions for Collegiate Singers, Grand Chorus and Collegium will be held one week before the start of fall semester (August 31-September 5).
-Music majors must audition by September 4.
+Fall 2018 choral auditions for Collegiate Singers, Grand Chorus and Collegium will be held one week before the start of fall semester (August 25-29).
+Music majors must audition by August 28.
 Fall semester auditions are held in Dalton Center, Room 1116, also known as Choral Rehearsal Room A. Some auditions may be held in Dalton Recital Hall.
 Check the choral board (and on your audition day, look for signs) to find out your specific location.
 Spring auditions are held in Dr. Adams' office, Dalton 1720.

 Sign up for choral auditions one week before auditions are held.
 Each audition time slot is eight minutes.
-Sign up for an audition time here: wmuchoirs.youcanbook.me
+Sign up for an audition time at https://wmuchoirs.youcanbook.me/

 Be sure to arrive at least 10 minutes prior to your audition in order to pick up and fill out an audition form.
 Be sure to bring your class schedule as well.
-The audition, though short, consists of up to four components.
-All students, regardless of the ensemble for which they are auditioning, must complete the solo song, sight reading and pitch memory segments; some students may be asked to sing through vocalizes.
+The audition, though short, consists of up to four components:

 - Solo Song: Please prepare a short song to sing.
 The piece should be range-appropriate and demonstrate the overall quality of your singing.
 Voice majors must prepare a piece from their repertoire.
 An accompanist will be provided if needed.
 Instrumentalists or non-majors may sing a folk song or patriotic song (such as "My Country ‘Tis of Thee”) as their representative piece.
 You can expect to sing for about 3 minutes--no minimum or maximum number of measures is required.
 Pick the 3 minutes that best shows off your skills as a singer.